RealCarvedArt/ebike/talaria/Reboot.md

-1)  To reboot/reset the display/controller
+## To reboot/reset the display/controller

-2)  Turn OFF the breaker
+1)  Turn OFF the breaker

-3)  Turn ON the key/ignition
+2)  Turn ON the key/ignition

-4)  Wait for the screen to die
+3)  Wait for the screen to die

-5)  Turn OFF the key/ignition
+4)  Turn OFF the key/ignition

-6)  Turn ON the Breaker
+5)  Turn ON the Breaker

-7)  Turn ON the key/ignition
+6)  Turn ON the key/ignition

+7)  Done!